testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 const el = findByIcon('profile');
 ```

 There are 3 behaviors then that can be aggressively reported: imports, renders, and queries.
-This new Aggressive Reporting mechanism will just work fine out of the box and won't create false positives.
+This new Aggressive Reporting mechanism will just work fine out of the box and won't create false positives for most of the users.
 However, it's possible to do some tweaks to disable some of these behaviors using the new [Shared Settings](#shared-settings).
 We recommend you to keep reading this section to know more about these Aggressive Reporting behaviors and then check the Shared Settings if you think you'd still need it for some particular reason.

 _You can find the motivation behind this behavior on [this issue comment](https://github.com/testing-library/eslint-plugin-testing-library/issues/222#issuecomment-679592434)._